filipenevola/wordpress/README.md

 ## 💁‍♀️ How to use

 - Click the Railway button 👆
-- Add the required environment variables
+- Add the required environment variables (note: requires PORT=80 temporarily)
 - Deploy (note: you may have to wait a minute until the Apache server is ready)

 ## 📝 Notes